TanaTamaki/Instacart_Customer_Segmentation_and_Behavioral_Analysis/README.md

 *A rule-based segmentation and behavioral analysis project using Instacart grocery sales data.*

 ## Business Problem
-Customer purchasing behavior varies widely, making a one-size-fits-all approach to marketing and merchandising less effective. **So how can Instacart target the right customers with the right products at the right time?**
+Customer purchasing behavior widely varies, making a one-size-fits-all approach to marketing and merchandising less effective. **So how can Instacart target the right customers with the right products at the right time?**

 This project answers that question by identifying:
 - **The Right Segments (Who):** Five distinct behavioral segments built using rule‑based logic grounded in spend, order frequency, number of orders, and basket patterns.